Republicans Vote To Silence Sen. Elizabeth Warren In Confirmation Debate

 The words were those of Coretta Scott King, widow of the Rev. Dr. Martin Luther King Jr.

-But they resulted in a rarely-invoked Senate rule being used to formally silence Sen. Elizabeth Warren, D-Mass.
+But they resulted in a rarely invoked Senate rule being used to formally silence Sen. Elizabeth Warren, D-Mass.

-On the Senate floor yesterday Warren was reading from a letter Scott King wrote in 1986 objecting to President Ronald Reagan's ultimately unsuccessful nomination of then-U.S. Attorney Jeff Sessions to a federal district court seat.
+On the Senate floor Tuesday, Warren began reading from a letter Scott King wrote in 1986 objecting to President Reagan's ultimately unsuccessful nomination of then-U.S. Attorney Jeff Sessions to a federal district court seat.

 King wrote that Sessions used "the awesome power of his office to chill the pre-exercise of the vote by black citizens."